Arnaslie/Animal-Checker/README.md

 # 🦁 Animal Safety Checker

 An AI-powered application that helps you identify animals from photos and determine if they're dangerous in your specific location.
-Using the Perplexity Sonar API to capture real-time animal information, as information about animals can vary on current context (i.e. season of the year, current state of the location)
+Using the Perplexity Sonar API to capture real-time animal information, as information about animals can vary on current context (i.e. season of the year, current location)

 ## Features